libp2p/specs/connections/hole-punching.md

 - B uses the [AutoNat] protocol to determine whether it is running behind firewalls and/or NATs and in the latter case what type of NATs.

-  Note: Hole punching fails if either A or B runs behind a [symetric NAT][symetric-nat].
+  Note: Hole punching fails if either A or B runs behind a [symmetric NAT][symmetric-nat].

 - B establishes a TCP or QUIC connections to one or more relay servers and listens for incoming connection requests via the [circuit relay v2